Topological properties of multilayer magnon insulators: Thermal Hall Effect

 In Fig.~\ref{fig:TPTklim} we show how the conductance varies as the system evolves through its topological phases.
 These TPTs can be explored by either tuning $J_z/D_1$ or $D_2/D_1$.
 First, we plot phase changes as a function of $J_z/D_1$ in Figs.~\ref{fig:TPTklim}a -- Fig.~\ref{fig:TPTklim}c.
 Each TPT is associated with a jump in the conductance, reminiscent of the Quantum Anomalous Hall effect present in electronic systems \cite{QAHE}.
 The relative increase or decrease in magnitude of the conductance due to these jumps can be explained by considering the number of edge states available on either side of the transition.
 Generally, more edge states yield a higher magnitude of the conductance, while fewer edge states result in a lower contribution to the magnitude.
 This is particularly observable in Fig.~\ref{fig:TPTklim}b, where the conductance shows a sharp decrease in magnitude.
 This can be explained by the difference in $\bar{\nu}$ between phases three and four, as shown in Table \ref{tab:ChernTab}.
 On the left side of the transition, phase 3 hosts nine different edge states, while on the right side of the transition phase 4 hosts seven, thus a difference of two.
 This decrease in available edge states coincides with the decrease in magnitude of the conductance, as fewer edge states are available to transport thermal energy.
+Furthermore intuitively, we can conclude that the conductance is sensitive to both the Berry curvature, from which $\bar{\nu}$ is derived by way of the Chern numbers, as well as the energy spectrum simultaneously.
+Thus, the exact value of the jump will depend on the rearrangement of the energy spectrum of the bands across the phase transition in addition to the change in the Chern numbers.